Upper Copper-Upper Susitna Management Area

 The Copper River Basin offers a creel full of opportunities whether it is on a river or lake, road accessible or remote.
 The Copper Basin, which includes the Wrangell-St.Elias National Park and Preserve, is located in Southcentral Alaska; 189 miles northeast of Anchorage, 250 miles south of Fairbanks, 115 miles north of Valdez, and approximately 200 miles from the Canadian Border on the Alaska Highway.
 The Copper River Basin is accessed by two major highways, the Richardson (Rt.4) and the Glenn (Rt.1).

 The UCUSMA offers a unique blend of freshwater fishing opportunities to sport anglers and subsistence participants.
 Three species of North Pacific salmon (Chinook Oncorhynchus tshawytscha, coho O.kisutch and sockeye O.nerka) are available to anglers fishing upper Copper River drainage waters.
-A resident-only, personal use dipent fishery and a subsistence fishery takes place in the mainstem Copper River.
-The upper Susitina River drainage has no anadromous salmon.
-A velocity barrier in Devil's Canyon prevents upstream migration in the Susitina River.
+A resident-only, personal use dipnet fishery and a subsistence fishery takes place in the mainstem Copper River.
+The upper Susitina River drainage has no anadromous salmon upstream of the confluence with the Oshetna River.
+A velocity barrier in Devil's Canyon inhibits upstream migration in the Susitina River for most anadromous species.
 Anglers can also target coho salmon stocked in several landlocked lakes of the region.